 Oh, and you can even see how many cups of tea you will be able to make which is great, but also kind of stupid as no cup is made the same.

 That’s pretty much it.
 There’s nothing more to it.
 But there’s nothing more you need.
 This kettle contains all the features that you need to make your perfect tea or hot chocolate or whatever it is that you drink.

 Smart is great.
 But true smart features smart and traditional.
 And this kettle is missing some traditional features, and that’s why I have a love/hate relationship with it.

 If I’m already downstairs because I need to put water into the kettle, it’s actually a lot quicker for me to adjust the heat on the kettle itself, something my older “normal” kettle allowed me to do.
 THis doesn’t have that.
 You can turn it on without a phone, but you can’t control the heat then.
 And heat control is important if you want to make your tea right.
 This is especially irritating if your friend comes over.
 They have to download an app just to use my kettle.
 Eh.

 I don’t care how great a kettle is if it looks ugly.
 My friend has a different smart kettle.
 It looks disgusting.
-It’s my kitchen regardless of how little time I spend in it, and therefore I’d like it to look nice.
+It’s my kitchen regardless of how little time I spend in it, and therefore I’d like it to look nice, that’s why I get the best appliances and utensils as the best knives from all knives and this kettle.
 And the iKettle provides that.
 Modern but with a touch of typical kettles.
 I would have much rathered the white and gold version which I was disappointed about the lack of as it matched my kitchen better but so that you know, that’s there.

 Sadly, it’s not plastic but metal or such, so it does hurt if you touch it.
 I was told that it keeps hot water hot longer.
 I personally would rather not burn myself instead of having my water warmer because I tend to make tea as soon as my kettle is boiled.